-- A new 400kV substation in the Fasnakyle area. - A new 400kV substation near Braco. - Connections from the new substations to both the Beauly-Denny OHL (via small diversions) and the existing substations (via underground cable). - In addition, modifications or extensions are required to other substations along the route, including Fort Augustus, Errochty, Kinardochy and Tummel.
+- A new 400kV substation near Braco. - A new 400kV substation in the Fasnakyle area. - Connections from the new substations to both the Beauly - Denny OHL (via small diversions) and the exisiting substations (via underground cable). - In addition, modifications or extensions are required to other substations along the route, including Fort Augustus, Errochty, Kinardochy and Tummel.